 How much does petrified wood weigh?

-Petrified wood is solid and heavyOpens in a new tab., weighing between 160 lbs and 200 lbs per cubic foot.
+Petrified wood is solid and heavy, weighing between 160 lbs and 200 lbs per cubic foot.
 By comparison, fresh wood from trees is much lighter:

 Balsa wood is very light at 7.5 lbs per cubic foot whereas mahogany is 24 lbs – 35 lbs per cubic foot.